LinerSu/nyu-pl-spring-20-rec/Week 06/README.md

 		```
 	- Subtyping (related to type system): If type `S` is a subtype of type `T`, does each operation on elements of the type `T` that can also operate on elements of the subtype `S`?
 		- E.g. **Dynamic dispatch**, Covariance and Contravariance, etc.
-		- Take a C++ class inheritence as an example:
+		- Take a C++ class inheritence and dynamic dispatch as an example:
 			```c++
 			class A
 			{